AnhPham/Simple-Screen-Manager-for-Unity-aka-SS/README.md

 <h4>3.4.
 On Key Back </h4>

 If you create a screen by the Screen Generator, the screen controller will implement OnKeyBack of the IKeyBack interface by default.
-It means when players press the physics back button on Android (or ESC key on PC), the screen will be closed.
-If you don't want that, just remove IKeyBack in the script.
+It means when players press the physics back button on Android (or ESC key on PC), the OnKeyBack() will be called.
+If you don't implement IKeyBack, Core.Close() will be called instead.

 ```cs
 public class Screen1Controller : MonoBehaviour, IKeyBack